rkuhlf/rocket-simulation-gui/README.md

 There are two approaches to styling.
 Indidualistic styling, where you all of your classes could basically be ids (they only affect one element) and generally styling.
 Though I think it is frowned on, I'm gonna probably go for more individualistic stuff, since I think most of the components will only need to be used once, and I can reuse stuff based on the template engine

+## NodeJS
+Notice that NodeJS uses CommonJS module syntax, which means that you cannot use the nifty ES6 import tools (https://stackoverflow.com/questions/38296667/getting-unexpected-token-export
+).
+I have no idea how to tell visual code to stop recommending that.
+Actually, Node may have been updated recently to support that, but I am still on Node 12.0.

 It only supports single stage rockets atm.
 This is something that could be better but I don't plan to improve.

+It would be nice if the simulation suggested things that you could improve.
+Maybe there could be a run diagnostics button in the data section

 <!-- TODO: I should probably separate the renderer js from the main js -->